AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/installl-wf-adobe-cc.md

 #### Solution:

-You may have an existing, older version of the Workfront extension for Adobe Creative Cloud.
-Locate and uninstall the existing Workfront extension, then install the new Workfront extension as described in [Install Workfront for Adobe Creative Cloud](#install-workfront-for-adobe-creative-cloud) in this article.
+You may have an existing, older version of the Workfront Extension.
+Locate and uninstall the existing Workfront Extension, then install the new Workfront Extension as described in [Install the WorkfrontExtension](#install-the-workfrontextension) in this article.